The Fureys: Band

 Finbar, Eddie, and Paul Furey formed a folk group called Tam Linn in 1976 with Davey Arthur.
 When their brother George joined them later that year, the band changed its name to The Furey Brothers and Davey Arthur.
 They eventually simplified their name to The Fureys and Davey Arthur (and just The Fureys when Arthur did not perform with them).
+The band started out playing traditional Irish folk music, but quickly changed their sound, leaving the folk music behind, and turned to mainstream easy-listening songs and ballads.

 In 1981, The Fureys released their most successful single "When You Were Sweet Sixteen", which became a worldwide hit, reaching No. 14 on the UK Singles Chart, No. 1 on the Irish Singles Chart and No. 9 on the Australian Singles Chart.
-"The Green Fields of France" (a title commonly but incorrectly given to Eric Bogle's "No Man's Land") also gave them an Irish No. 1, remaining in the single charts for twenty eight weeks.
+"The Green Fields of France" (a title commonly but incorrectly given to Eric Bogle's "No Man's Land") also gave them an Irish No. 1, remaining in the single charts for twenty-eight weeks.
 They also had two Top 40 British albums called Golden Days and At the End of the Day.

 Other notable songs include "Gallipoli", "The Red Rose Cafe", and "Steal Away".
 As of October 24, 2019 the band was still recording and touring.
 In 2018, the band celebrated their 40th anniversary.

 Finbar left the band to begin his own solo career in 1996, with Eddie, George, and Davey Arthur continuing some touring in Ireland, the UK and the European continent.
 Paul Furey died suddenly in June 2002.

 All four of the brothers married and had children.
 Finbar's son, Martin Furey, is a folk singer and musician with The High Kings.
 George's son Anthony is the singer with the Young Folk.
 Eddie's daughter Sarah-Jane is a streamer in the video gaming industry.